Sunday's victory at Augusta marks the natural progression of a player who has excelled throughout his career. By Jack Howes

 At the age of sixteen, Reed showed his early promise, as he won the Junior Open Championship at Heswall Golf Club.

 He furthered his amateur career during his years at College.
-After allegations of cheating and theft at the University of Georgia; as well as being arrested for underage drinking, Reed transferred to Augusta State University, where he excelled an amateur golfer.
+After attending the University of Georgia, Reed transferred to Augusta State University, where he excelled an amateur golfer.